 There are two legs to every cycle.
 The down leg – in which we are gaining a lot of alpha due to our conservative positioning going in.
 And the up leg – where big returns are possible if you have liquidity available and take advantage.
 It is important to keep that whole cycle in context.

 These Investment Strategies are not a recommendation to buy or sell any specific security.
-The comments made are opinions of Willingdon Wealth Management.
+The comments made are opinions of Exencial Wealth Advisors.
 No representation is made as to the accuracy or completeness of this information